 UNM Research Centers and Institutes

-The Office of the Vice President for Research oversees six research centers and one institute with broad faculty and interdisciplinary representation.
-Research Centers are categorized into Category I, II and II.
+The Office of the Vice President for Research oversees eight category III research centers and one institute with broad faculty and interdisciplinary representation.
 These units and are listed and briefly described below.

 Director: Dr. Susan R. Atlas